-Next, you use a list of questions to think through each category and make notes.
+Next, use a list of questions to think through each category and make notes.
 These notes can be good memories, accomplishments, failures, disappointments, challenges, or anything else important to you in that category.

 Before I get to the questions, there are a few things I want you to remember.